ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/value-setters/index.md

 This next example extends the above by getting the application to update the data.

 1. The application listens for `cellEditRequest` and updates the Row Data.
-1. The Row Data has ID's and `getRowKey` is implemented.
+1. The Row Data has ID's and `getRowId` is implemented.
 This allows the grid to only refresh the desired row after new Row Data is set.

 <grid-example title='Read Only Edit - Row Data' name='read-only-row-data' type='generated'></grid-example>